Liborio Mejía: Political and military life

 Facing the resignation of president José Fernández Madrid on June 22, 1816, the Permanent Commission of Congress, then assembled in Popayán, named in his place, general Custodio García Rovira as president of the United Provinces, and colonel Mejía as vice-president.
-Mejía, however, had to assume the Presidency with the dictatorship powers bestowed to the president by Congress, because García Rovira was unable to assume the presidency at the moment.
+Mejía, however, had to assume the Presidency with the dictatorship powers bestowed to the president by Congress, because García Rovira was unable to assume the presidency at the time.

 His presidency was short lived, he had only time to assemble a War Council in which it was decided to assemble a 600 manned army led by Mejía and head south and face the forces of Juan Sámano.
 Mejía faced Sámano in the Battle of Cuchilla del Tambo which culminated with the defeat of the patriots on June 29.
 Mejía escaped to the town of La Plata where he ceded his presidential powers to Custodio García Rovira, thus assuming the vice presidency as first intended.

 A detachment Spanish army, this time at the command of Lieutenant Colonel Carlos Toirá, caught up to colonel Mejía in La Plata.
-Mejia had only 150 troops at his disposal but decided to resist this Spanish force, the Battle of La Plata occurred on July 10, 1816, but Mejia's forces were vastly outnumbered, resulting on the final defeat for Mejía and the last troops of the neogranadine Army of the Union.
-Mejía was able to escape but a few days later was captured and made prisoner.
+Mejia had only 150 troops at his disposal but decided to resist this Spanish force.
+The Battle of La Plata occurred on July 10, 1816, but Mejia's forces were vastly outnumbered, resulting in the final defeat for Mejía and the last troops of the neogranadine Army of the Union.
+Mejía was able to escape but a few days later was captured.

 Made prisoner of war, he was transferred to Bogotá, where on September 3, 1816, Mejía, was executed for treason under orders of Pablo Morillo and Juan Sámano, along with other founding fathers, who later became known collectively as the Martyrs of Independence.
 With the defeat of Mejía at Cuchilla del Tambo, the Reconquista was established.
 Mejía died at the age of 25, single and with no children.